Free Financial Coaching

 Kids Marketplace is a financial simulation adapted for elementary and middle school-aged children.
 Students receive a job and a monthly income in play money and decide how to spend it at the animal shelter, fun station, grocery store, bank, and other expense stations.
 Students are encouraged to save a portion of their income and to contribute some to charity.

 It is becoming more important than ever for high school graduates to have sound money management skills and a clear understanding of financial decision making.
-Reality Store is a simulation in which students receive a hypothetical family situation with a monthly income and are then required to make spending decisions on housing, transportation, groceries, clothing, medical care, entertainment, savings, and other expenses without running out of money or going into debt.
-This activity has been popular in Arlington and Alexandria middle and high schools.
+Real Money.
+Real World and Reality Fair are simulations in which students receive a hypothetical family situation with a monthly income and are then required to make spending decisions on housing, transportation, groceries, clothing, medical care, entertainment, savings, and other expenses without running out of money or going into debt.
+This activity has been popular in Arlington and Alexandria high schools.

 Poverty Simulation: In this virtual activity participants are faced with difficult decisions while maintaining a budget.
 Our in-person simulation will be available soon.
 Note-- This activity is geared toward adults.